Sina-Khajehzadeh/TabPFN/README.md

 **Direct links**
 - GitHub (view the .ipynb): https://github.com/Sina-Khajehzadeh/TabPFN/blob/main/notebooks/tabular_benchmark.ipynb

-> 🔧 **Adjust if needed:** replace `Sina-Khajehzadeh/TabPFN` or `main` with your actual GitHub username/repo/branch,
-> and update the path if your notebook filename or folder is different.

 ### Notes
 - On first run in Colab, install deps in the first cell, e.g.: